Fixing Science

 Courses.
 I want to offer free online courses and lectures on complexity, systems, statistics, cost/benefit analyisis, scientific experimental procedures, data science, science journalism, neutrality, biases, Bayesian calibration, and more.

 Alternatives to academic publication.
 I believe academic publishing is fundamentally broken.
 Getting rid of it would be a good start.
 But what should take its place?
 How can we help design a system that is fair, cumulative, collaborative, Bayesian, and can’t be gamed?
+We want a body of accurate scientific evidence that AI can use to help humanity.
+A big part of this is that the incentives reward bad, clubby behavior.
 This is far too important to leave up to academia.
 We want to create, join, and boost good experiments here.

 Services.
 I want to help grantmakers, universities, think tanks, governments, and institutions make science-based decisions.
 We’d like to build frameworks for how they should allocate their resources.
 I would love to have a service team that can go help clients decide what to fund, how much to fund, how to insure, how to plan for the future, what bets to take, what programs are cost-effective and which should be killed.
 We’d love to work on portfolios for large organizations making science-based decisions.